rust-lang/blog.rust-lang.org/posts/inside-rust/2022-07-20-compiler-team-2022-midyear-report.md

 The main reasons I provided the structured questions were two-fold: to make it easy for people to respond (e.g. I expected some ambitions to not require filling out any free-form text at all), and to prime the mindset of the answerer before they entered any free-form answers.
 I hadn't actually anticipated trying to do formal analysis of the responses.

 But, since we *do* have those multiple choice answers available, I took a stab at trying to make a table summarizing them.
 That table is below.
-(You may need to zoom out in your web browser to take it all in.)
+(You will probably need to zoom out in your web browser to take it all in.)

 <table>